dsc-courses/dsc106-2025-wi/syllabus.md

 ### Lectures

-Lectures will be held in-person on Tuesday and Thursday from 3:30-4:50PM in [CENTR 115] and 5:00-6:20PM in [CENTR 119]. **Lecture attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
+Lectures will be held in-person on Wednesdays and Fridays from 11:00-11:50AM and 12:00-12:50PM in TODO. **Lecture attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
 Lectures will be podcasted, and lecture slides will be posted before class.

 ### Participation